What courses will you take?

 As a sociology major, you can choose between three degree concentrations, which lead to a wide range of career opportunities.

-- General Concentration — Gain a critical perspective based in social justice through courses about the dynamics of social problems and policy, gender and race inequalities, immigrant communities, the social inclusion of people with disabilities, families and youth, and homelessness and food insecurity.
+- General Concentration — Gain a critical perspective based in social justice.
+Course topics include the dynamics of social problems and policy, gender and race inequalities, immigrant communities, the social inclusion of people with disabilities, families and youth, and homelessness and food insecurity.
 You will graduate prepared to enter careers in policy, government, human services, social work, law and teaching.
+Courses for General Concentration

 Throughout your courses, you can choose service-learning and internship opportunities to explore careers and practice professional skills while serving the local community.
 In your senior year, you may also choose the thesis option that involves advanced reading, research and analysis in selected topics in sociology.